Common startup metrics mistakes to avoid.

 Raising funds with low leverage

-Finally, the number 7 common metric mistake by startups is letting the runway get too low before fundraising.
+Finally, the seventh common metric mistake made by startups is letting the runway get too low before fundraising.

 If this happens, you’re going to get into problems trying to raise money.